osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-- Add single new data selector for egress of data filtered by absolute deadband of 5 and expiration period of 10 minutes for all streams.
-All properties explicitly listed.
+**Add a single new data selector for data egress filtered by an absolute deadband of 5 and expiration period of 10 minutes for all streams.
+All properties are explicitly listed.**

 ```json
 {